Evaluating Security Properties in the Execution of Quantum Circuits: Experimental Validation

 Introducing exponential replication probabilities led to an improvement in integrity resilience; therefore, we will retain this probability criterion.
 We now proceed to evaluate the benchmark circuit \textit{without sub-circuit replication}.
 The probability model for sub-circuit distribution remains exponential with respect to the integrity score.

-As shown in Table~\ref{table:hellinger-integrity-exp-redundancy1}, this configuration yields the best possible result: the distance from the ground truth remains low with up to five saboteurs (i.e., even if more than the half of our actors are malicious), with the only significantly altered outcome occurring when all six \acp{QPU} are compromised.
+As shown in Figure~\ref{fig:hellinger-integrity-exp-norep} and in Table~\ref{table:hellinger-integrity-exp-redundancy1}, this configuration yields the best possible result: the distance from the ground truth remains low with up to five saboteurs (i.e., even if more than half of our actors are malicious), with the only significantly altered outcome occurring when all six \ac{QPUs} are compromised.